aurorasmiles/WorldGuardDocs/source/regions/commands.rst

 .. code-block:: text

-    /rg select <id>
+    /rg select [-w <world>] [<id>]
     /rg sel (...)
     /rg s (...)

 Replaces your current WorldEdit selection with the area of an existing region.
+If no region is specified, it tries to select the region that you are currently in.

 Information
 ~~~~~~~~~~~